 The Frances A. Eide Memorial Nursing Scholarship will award scholarships for two students who are enrolled in a nursing program.
 Criteria is based on need and a C average or above

-Dr. George T. & Marvel Van Rooy Memorial Nursing Scholarship was Presented to (from left) Ella Budish & Kaylie Mehrkens by Board Member Holly Haugen.
+The 2022 Dr. George T. & Marvel Van Rooy Memorial Nursing Scholarship was presented to Mattea Erickson and Mason Wilebski by Board Member Holly Haugen.